krokozyab/GLWALKER/README.md

 First, clone the repository from GitHub to your local machine.
 You can do this by running the following command in your terminal:

 `git clone https://github.com/krokozyab/GLWALKER.git`

-Replace your-username/your-repository-name with the actual GitHub URL of your repository.

 ### Step 2: Set Up a Virtual Environment